Do you want to know more about zero carb shirataki noodles? Here's what you need to know!

 No!
 Open bag.
 Rinse.
 Cook in boiling water for two minutes.
 Drain.
 Dry fry or add to dish of choice.

-Where do I buy them from?
+Where do I buy the Miracle Noodles from?

 Many supermarkets are stocking them but because some brands require refrigeration it can be hard to track down since no-one knows quite where to put them.
-I’ve often found them near the tofu section, if you can find that!
+I've often found them near the tofu section, if you can find that!
 Although I should note the Miracle Noodles only need to be refrigerated after opening.
 However, I find prices are usually better online and because I eat a lot of them I prefer to have as many different types as I can!
 A great way to start is this Variety Sampler pack from Miracle Noodle, containing two bags of six different kinds of shirataki noodle.
+Skinny Noodles offer a 10 pack sampler – which is perfect for finding out which is your favorite!

-Are they low in carbohydrates?
+Are shirataki noodles low in carbohydrates?

 Ohhhh yes!
 In fact it is a zero carb product!
+And gluten free!

 How do I use shirataki noodles in my meals?